amithsaligrama/exppy/README.md

 just playing with some turtles.

 ## GCFof2
 Finding the GCF of 2 integers using the Euclidean Algorithm.
+Same as java GCFofTwo.